How To Sleep After Cervical Neck Surgery

 Before getting to bed, if you have an incision on your neck, make sure it's appropriately dressed with a bandage to avoid bleeding.
 This will enable you to have a good night's sleep.
 In as much as doctors' advice to keep the wound open when at home, only dress it when going to bed and remove the bandage in the morning.

 When getting to bed, move carefully by lowering your upper half of the body steadily to sit at the edge of the bed.
-Remember to keep your neck and spine straight the entire time.
 To lie on your bed correctly, bend to either side while keeping your body weight concentrated on your hips and feet for firm support.

-Keep your neck straight as you roll over to either side of your body or your back.
-You can wear a neck brace if you're bound to twist your neck, as twisting might cause a blood clot.
+Don't move your neck too harshly as you roll over to either side of your body or your back.
+You can wear a neck brace if you're bound to twist your neck.
 The neck brace can aid significantly in maintaining your neck condition so, it's advisable to have one.
 If you have an adjustable bed or recliner, sleeping will be better than sleeping on a regular bed.

 Make sure your bedroom environment is quiet, warm, and comfortable.
 You don't want anything disturbing your sleep or scaring you in the middle of the night.
 Note that your bed should have enclosures to prevent you from rolling over to the floor.